lhtin/You-Dont-Know-JS/this & object prototypes/ch2.md

 To understand `this` binding, we have to understand the call-site: the location in code where a function is called (**not where it's declared**).
 We must inspect the call-site to answer the question: what's *this* `this` a reference to?

-Finding the call-site is generally: "go locate where a function is called from", but it's not always that easy, as certain coding patterns can obscure the *true* call-site.
+Finding the call-site is generally: "go locate where a function is called from", but it's not always that easy, as certain coding patterns can __obscure__(隐藏) the *true* call-site.

 What's important is to think about the **call-stack** (the stack of functions that have been called to get us to the current moment in execution).
 The call-site we care about is *in* the invocation *before* the currently executing function.